shlinkio/shlink-common/README.md

 ### Redis support

-When the `cache.redis` config is provided, a set of servers is expected.
-If only one server is provided, this library will treat it as a regular server, but if several servers are defined, it will treat them as a redis cluster and expect the servers to be configured as such.
+You can allow caching to be done on a redis instance, redis cluster or redis sentinels, by defining some options under `cache.redis` config.

+* `servers`: A list of redis servers.
+If one is provided, it will be treated as a single instance, and otherwise, a cluster will be assumed.
+* `sentinel_service`: Lets you enable sentinel mode.
+When provided, the servers will be treated as sentinel instances.

 ### Doctrine cache support